Launching Soon on iOS

 Your headline number.
 It combines how hard you pushed with how well you recovered, averaged into a single score.
 85+ is Excellent.
 60–84 is Good.
 Below 60 means something was off — maybe low effort, maybe poor recovery, maybe both.

 This isn't just "how high did your heart rate go."
 The app measures three things: how much your heart rate swung between work and rest, how quickly it climbed during each work phase, and how consistent your effort was across all five blocks.
-These are weighted and adjusted by your overall intensity to produce a letter grade.
+These are weighted and adjusted by your overall intensity to produce a score.

 Blocks 1 and 5 use the same exercise.
 So do blocks 2 and 6.
 The app compares your peak heart rate across each pair — a bigger gap means fatigue hit harder.
 This is a real signal of muscular vs. cardiovascular endurance that you can track over time.